 Competitive Arthur Adrian and Roger B. Salomon Dissertation Fellowships release one or more advanced doctoral students from Graduate Assistantship duties for a term, to devote full-time attention to the dissertation project.

 The Neil MacIntyre Memorial Prize, an annual award, recognizes the best scholarly paper written by an English Department graduate student.
-For more information: Macintyre-Prize-Rules
+For more information: The Neil Macintyre Memorial Prize.

 The Graduate Alumni Fund, initially created by donations from alumni, supports travel students undertake to conduct research in collections, as well as conference and symposia expenses.
 It also provides subventions to students traveling to the annual Modern Language Association convention for job-market interviews.